Emergency

 Якщо ви в Україні і потребуєте допомоги чи інформації, натисніть тут

 The war in Ukraine continues to displace people, damage infrastructure, disrupt supply chains and hold back the country’s economy.
-One in three households is estimated to be food-insecure, rising to one in two in some areas of the east and south.
+A total of 5 million people (15 percent of the population) need food and livelihood assistance.

 The war and the energy crisis – the latter resulting from attacks on infrastructure – are disrupting food production and commercial supply chains inside the country, leaving many communities in the east and south with no reliable access to food.